psas/gps/README.markdown

 This project is currently the focus of the 2017 ECE capstone team.
 The first objective is to create a Python prototype correlator.
 If time allows, the code will be ported to an embedded Rust implementation, and flown on the rocket as well as OreSat.

+# Documentation

+To learn more about the theory about how GPS and the software works, you can browse the Jupyter notebooks located in the /notebooks folder.

 ## Sample Data

 ### Python Code